msorvig/rust-vendored-qt/README.md

     cargo test

-The tests writes Qt configure and build artifacts in /tmp/, and should not clobber the source dir.
+The tests writes Qt configure and build artifacts to /tmp/, and should not clobber the source dir.

 This project is organizes as a workspace.
-The qt-cargo-base crate contains the the majority of the source code.
-(Right now all of the source code).
+The qt-cargo-base crate contains the the majority of the implementation.
+(Right now all of the implementaton).

 ## Getting started (for users of this crate)